CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 ## Distribution of Deviations

-We need to figure out how best to model future deviations between observed and predicted tide leels.
-In particular, we need to identify strategies for creating a reasonable “random” version of deviations.
+We need to figure out how best to model future deviations between observed and predicted tide levels.
+In particular, we need to identify strategies for creating a reasonable “random” version of deviations so that we can simulate future conditions.

-Values of Tide Levels in the rest of the Notebook are in meters.
+**Values of Tide Levels in the rest of the Notebook are in meters.**

 ``` r
 ggplot() +